Undergraduate Program Overview

-Students majoring in Chinese, Japanese, Korean or East Asian Studies with an overall GPA of 3.5 or higher may apply for the honors program by submitting a senior thesis proposal to the Director of Undergraduate Studies and Student Services Officer during winter or spring quarter of the junior year.
+Students majoring in Chinese, Japanese, Korean or East Asian Studies with an overall GPA of 3.5 or higher may apply for the honors program by submitting a senior thesis proposal to the Director of Undergraduate Studies and Student Services Manager during winter or spring quarter of the junior year.
 If approved, research begins the spring quarter of the junior year, or by autumn quarter of the senior year at the latest.
 In winter quarter of the senior year, students enroll in Senior Colloquium with other EALC seniors, and in the spring a Senior Research (Honors Thesis) course with their topic advisor.
 The finished essay (normally about 15,000 words) is submitted to the committee no later than the last day of classes of spring quarter in the senior year.
 Please review the honors program requirements page for more information.

 The minor in East Asian Studies (with subplans in China, Japan, and Korea) is also available.
 The minor and the subplans have been designed to give students majoring in other departments an opportunity to gain substantial introduction to Chinese (Mandarin), Japanese, or Korean as well as an introduction to the culture and civilization of East Asia.
-Students should declare the minor by winter quarter of the senior year or earlier, and meet with the Student Services Officer to discuss and submit a plan to complete the minor.
+Students should declare the minor by winter quarter of the senior year or earlier, and meet with the Student Services Manager to discuss and submit a plan to complete the minor.
 Please review the minor requirements page for more information.

 The EALC Department in collaboration with Stanford Global Studies (SGS) supports summer internships in the U.S or abroad.
 Applications may focus on any aspect of East Asian Studies - arts, business, people & society, history, culture, technology, and politics.
 The internship can be related to public service or academic/policy research.